GeeH/phpstorm-workshop/workshop/09_Version_Control/01_Enable_VCS_integration.md

    We can import the current project into a VCS system or share it on GitHub.
    We can enable VCS integration.

-2. Use the VCS | Enable VCS integration menu and specify the project will be in a Git repository.
+2. Use the VCS | Enable VCS Integration menu and specify the project will be in a Git repository.
    This will create a .git folder in the project.
 In the Project Tool Window, notice the color of all files changes.
    The reason for that is the file is not yet under source control.